Raphael40/Java-Course/05_project/03_Main-class.md

         int year = movieScanner.nextInt();
         movieScanner.nextLine();

-        Movie movie = new Movie(title, director, rating, year);
+        return new Movie(title, director, rating, year);
-        movieLibrary.addMovie(movie);
-        System.out.println("Movie added.");
     } catch (Exception e) {
+        movieScanner.nextLine();
-        throw new InputMismatchException("Invalid input.
+        System.out.println("Invalid input.
 Please enter the correct data types.");
-        // This will quit the program, which we can test later.

-        // movieScanner.nextLine();
-        // System.out.println("Invalid input.
-Please enter the correct data types.");
-        // This line is more suitable and will be used inn the other methods.
+        return null;
     }
 }
 ```

-Now, when I make the same error as above I get this output:
+Now, when we make the same error as above we get this output:

 ```
 >> Enter the title of the movie: